maddietong/billswordcloud/README.md

 is conducted based on user input.

 ## Get Started
-I created this project solely in Jupyter Notebook, so you will need Anaconda installed in order to run my project.
+1. I created this project solely in Jupyter Notebook, so you will need Anaconda installed in order to run my project.

-You will also need to install the word cloud module.
-You can find instructions here:
+2. You will also need to install the word cloud module.
 I simply ran `sudo pip install wordcloud` from the command line.

 You can also install by entering:
 `conda install -c https://conda.anaconda.org/conda-forge wordcloud` in the Anaconda prompt.
 After this, start python shell, and import the wordcloud module.

-You can find further instructions here: https://github.com/amueller/word_cloud/commit/34c5828532e9d3d745b2b1b3b92717de6d19dc0f
+You can find further instructions for installing this module here: https://github.com/amueller/word_cloud/commit/34c5828532e9d3d745b2b1b3b92717de6d19dc0f

+3. Once you've downloaded the repository files, wordpress module, and Anaconda, open Juypter notebook.

+4. Open import_csv_fix.ipynb.
+Restart the kernel and run all.

+5. Open select_and_double_check.ipynb.
+Restart the kernel and run all.
+At this point, the program will prompt you to enter a play and act.
+Once it's accepted the play and act combination you've chosen, the program will generate a wordcloud--simply scroll down to see.

 ## Process and Project Requirement Fulfillment
 I read the Shakespeare_data.csv file into Jupyter Notebook, and created a sqlite database called “shakespeares_works.db”.